South Cambridgeshire Logo

 When is it required?

-This is always required, unless covered by an exemption.
+A fee is needed, unless covered by an exemption.

 To support you please use the Planning Portal fee calculator.